DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - Still used in public utility projects and even building of nuclear reactors
         - In the waterfall model, the software development process follows five sequential steps that are, in order: Requirements, Design, Coding, Testing, and Maintenance.
         - The ✏️Iterative waterfall model uses a seven-­stage approach to software development and includes a feedback loop that allows development to return to the previous phase to correct defects discovered during the subsequent phase.
-    - 📁**Spiral model**: improved waterfall dev process providing for a cycle of Plan, Do, Check, Act (🟡PDCA) sub-stages at each phase of the SDLC; a 📝risk-driven development process that follows an iterative model while also including waterfall elements
+    - 📁**Spiral model**: Spiral was developed in 1986 by Barry Boehm.
+Agile was developed in 2001.
+It improved waterfall dev process providing for a cycle of Plan, Do, Check, Act (🟡PDCA) sub-stages at each phase of the SDLC; a 📝risk-driven development process that follows an iterative model while also including waterfall elements
         - following defined phases to completion and then repeats the process, resembling a spiral
         - It allows for multiple iterations of the waterfall-style process
         - It is known as a "Metamodel" or "Model of Models"